Remote Coaching & How to Bring Out Your Best Thinking

 Have you ever had the experience of a remote coaching session?

 There have actually been few studies conducted around remote coaching, so to find advice and support for how to maximise it isn’t exactly in abundance.
-As someone who has coached for 20 years with the last 6 of those conducting many online sessions, I wanted to offer some advice and support to you, especially with more of us working remotely due to Covid-19.
+As someone who has coached for 20 years with the last 6 of those conducting many online sessions, I wanted to offer some advice and support to you, especially with more of us working remotely.

 These are the people you need to trust and build intimacy with; this is critical, and takes great skill from a coach to demonstrate this to you.
 You should be put at ease and made to feel safe, so ‘permission questions’ are key.
 Remember you are in control, and if you ever feel your session is taking you to a place you don’t want to go, you have every right to say so.

-So now you know what to expect from a great coach, how can you be a great coachee?
+So now you know what to expect from a great coach, how can you be a great coaches?

 Here are my top tips to help you benefit hugely from a coaching session, remote or face to face.